 Of course, EDB’s calculator is just a tool to generate a quick estimation; you should do your own research and crunch your own numbers if you’re serious about starting up your own business.

 Even the world’s most successful companies came from humble beginnings; the most important thing in building your business empire is taking the first step.
-Looking for seed money or a cash cushion to make transition to a full-time business owner?
-Don’t miss your chance to win up to $10,000 in our Standard Chartered CashOne Personal Loan promotion!
+If you require seed money to make the transition to a full-time business owner, a low-interest personal loan is one option (provided you can repay it, of course).

 Read These Next: